maxpetul/C3X/README.md

 If a District has food or shield bonuses, you'll also see those in the Production, Food, and Commerce sections:
 <img width="870" height="290" alt="image" src="https://github.com/user-attachments/assets/fcd0b16c-1dee-4a72-975d-bad9bd57baee" />

-Districts also have certain implications for combat: destroying a District automatically removes any dependant buildings in surrounding cities.
+Districts also have certain implications for combat: destroying a District automatically removes any dependent buildings in surrounding cities.

 In terms of art, besides showing which buildings are present, Districts can also show different art by era: